scusi/TLSWebServer/README.md

 ## Features

 - Secure TLS settings, by default
+ - TLSv1.2 only
+ - uses only strong ciphers with forward secrecy
 - redirects http requests to https
-- protection against sloworis kind of attacks
+- protection against slowloris kind of attacks
-- fast and well scaleing
 - can reload certificates on the fly, no downtime

 ## Getting started